SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ## Goals

-The goal of this tutorial is to demonstrate the use of Spring Cloud Streams with the Solace PubSub+ Binder.
+The goal of this tutorial is to demonstrate the use of Spring Cloud Stream with the Solace PubSub+ Binder.
 This tutorial will show you:

-*   How to create a Spring Cloud Streams Source (sending app) to send events into PubSub+
+*   How to create a Spring Cloud Stream Source (sending app) to send events into PubSub+
-*   How to create a Spring Cloud Streams Sink (receiving app) to receive events from PubSub+
+*   How to create a Spring Cloud Stream Sink (receiving app) to receive events from PubSub+
-*   How to create a Spring Cloud Streams Processor (sending & receiving app) to process events using PubSub+
+*   How to create a Spring Cloud Stream Processor (sending & receiving app) to process events using PubSub+

-## Spring Cloud Streams (SCS) Introduction
+## Spring Cloud Stream (SCS) Introduction

 “Spring Cloud Stream is a framework for building highly scalable event-driven microservices connected with shared messaging systems."
-It is based on Spring Boot, Spring Cloud, Spring Integration and Spring Messaging Solace PubSub+ is a partner maintained binder implementation for Spring Cloud Streams.
+It is based on Spring Boot, Spring Cloud, Spring Integration and Spring Messaging Solace PubSub+ is a partner maintained binder implementation for Spring Cloud Stream.
 1. Spring Cloud Stream Project Home: [https://spring.io/projects/spring-cloud-stream](https://spring.io/projects/spring-cloud-stream){:target="_blank"}
 2. The Reference Guide for that current version is available [here](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle){:target="_blank"}
 3. PubSub+ Binder [https://github.com/SolaceProducts/spring-cloud-stream-binder-solace](https://github.com/SolaceProducts/spring-cloud-stream-binder-solace){:target="_blank"}